Personalized Card Recommendations

 Get Started

-Welcome offer: Find out your offer and see if you’re eligible for as high as 175,000 Membership Rewards® points after spending $12,000 in the first 6 months (offers vary).
+• Welcome offer: Find out your offer — eligible applicants may see as high as 175,000 Membership Rewards® points after spending $12,000 in the first 6 months.
+Offers vary by applicant.

-Transfer / redemption angle: Examples: Air Canada Aeroplan, Air France/KLM Flying Blue, ANA, Delta, British Airways, Singapore Airlines, Virgin Atlantic (plus hotel partners like Hilton).
+• Transfer / redemption angle: Air Canada Aeroplan, Air France/KLM Flying Blue, ANA, Delta, British Airways, Singapore Airlines, Virgin Atlantic, plus hotel partners like Hilton.

-• It’s also packed with premium travel benefits, but only *you* know if you’ll actually use the credits.
+• It’s packed with premium travel benefits, but only you know whether you’ll actually use the credits.

-• Watch-outs / eligibility notes:The minimum spend is high, and the annual fee is huge — don’t get it unless the math works for your lifestyle.
+• High minimum spend and a huge annual fee — don’t get it unless the math works for your lifestyle.

 • Amex offers vary, and eligibility can be restricted (often once-per-lifetime language).